-E. A Ramp & Sidewalk: & Sidewalk at the Southeast side of the Stadium from Visitor as and Restrooms.
+E. Alternate No. N5: Visitor Side ADA Ramp & Sidewalk: The Alternate adds an ADA Ramp & Sidewalk at the Southeast side of the Stadium from Visitor Bleachers to the Visitor Concessions and Restrooms.
 Refer to drawings for extents.
 1. ADD X DEDUCT N 2.
 ADD DEDUCT ca O CHANGE NOT APPLICABLE Dollars (\$).
 Ilendar days to adjust the Contract Time for this alternate.
 F. Alternate No. N6: Paint exterior of existing Athletics Building: exterior wall of existing Athletics building.
 Alternate includes 1.
 ADD X DEDUCT N 2.
 ADD DEDUCT ca O CHANGE NOT APPLICABLE Dollars (\$).
 Ilendar days to adjust the Contract Time for this alternate.
 1.7 LEE'S SUMMIT WEST HIGH SC HOOL A. ooth: of existing Turnstile.
 The Alternate includes the new Visitorrk including but not limited to fencing, grading, and paving.
 1. ADD X DEDUCT N 2.
 ADD DEDUCT ca O CHANGE NOT APPLICABLE Dollars (\$). llendar days to adjust the Contract Time for this alternate.
 1.8 SUBMISSION OF BID SUPPLEM IENT A. Respectfully submitted this da ay of, 2020. В. Submitted By:corporation).
 (Insert name of bidding firm or C. Authorized Signature: (Handwritten signature).
 D. Signed By: (Type or print name).
 E. (Owner/Partner/President/Vice President).